adsbfi/adsb-fi-scripts/README.md

-# ADS-B Exchange feed client
+# ADSB.fi feed client

-- These scripts aid in setting up your current ADS-B receiver to feed ADS-B Exchange.
+- These scripts aid in setting up your current ADS-B receiver to feed ADSB.fi.
 - They will not disrupt any existing feed clients already present

 ## 1: Find coordinates / elevation: